 Teaching

-CS 345: Probabilistic Foundations of ML
+CS 245: Probabilistic Foundations of Machine Learning

-Description: In recent years, Machine Learning has enabled applications that were previously not thought possibleā€”from systems that propose novel drugs or generate new art/music, to systems that accurately and reliably predict outcomes of medical interventions in real-time.
-But what has enabled these developments?
-Faster computing hardware, large amounts of data, and the Probabilistic paradigm of Machine Learning (ML), a paradigm that casts recent advances in ML, like neural networks, into a statistical learning framework.
-In this course, we introduce the foundational concepts behind this paradigmā€”statistical model specification, and statistical learning and inferenceā€”focusing on connecting theory with real-world applications and hands-on practice.
+Description: In recent years, Machine Learning (ML) has been used in novel applications—from generating new art and music to systems that accurately and reliably predict outcomes of medical interventions in real-time.
+Faster computing hardware, large datasets, and the probabilistic paradigm of ML, which frames advances like neural networks within statistical learning, have enabled these developments.
+In this course, we introduce the foundational concepts behind the probabilistic paradigm of predictive ML: statistical model specification and learning.
+We will focus on connecting theory with real-world applications.
+Students will get hands-on experience building models for specific tasks, most taken from healthcare contexts, using probabilistic programming languages.
 While expanding our methodological toolkit, we will simultaneously introduce critical perspectives to examine the ethics of ML within sociotechnical systems.
 This course lays the foundation for advanced study and research in ML.
-Topics include: directed graphical models, deep Bayesian regression/classification, generative models (latent variable models) for clustering, dimensionality reduction, and time-series forecasting.
-Students will get hands-on experience building models for specific tasks, most taken from healthcare contexts, using NumPyro, a Python-based probabilistic programming language.
+Topics include: directed graphical models, deep regression/classification, frequentist learning, and model evaluation.

-CS 230: Data Structures (Fall 2024 & Spring 2025)
+CS 230: Data Structures

 Description: An introduction to techniques and building blocks for organizing large programs.
 Topics include: modules, abstract data types, recursion, algorithmic efficiency, and the use and implementation of standard data structures and algorithms, such as lists, trees, graphs, stacks, queues, priority queues, tables, sorting, and searching.
 Students become familiar with these concepts through weekly programming assignments using the Java programming language.